atyrin/kbtqa-plugin/readme.md

 ## Context menu action

-Action available under _QA Helpers_ menu.
+Action is available under the _QA Helpers_ context menu.
 The options depend on the file where the context menu is opened.

 For `gradle.properties`: